Denton County Courage to Change

 The education program on our site, the Joe Dale Sparks Campus, is staffed by Denton Independent School District teachers.
 Academics are provided in the core subjects of math, social studies, English, and science.
 Denton ISD also provides electives in reading, gardening, psychology, sociology, and art.
 Special education support and GED preparation is available on an individual basis.
 The physical education program is a rehabilitative approach which helps the residents develop the need to be physically active, healthy, and become productive citizens.
 The program provides a variety of activities to demonstrate the benefits of a physically active lifestyle.
 The program is a collaborative effort of Denton County, Denton ISD, and Texas Woman’s University.
 The case managers work together with the resident, parents, teachers, and counselors to assist the students in successfully achieving their academic goals.

-After successfully completing the C.T.C. program, each resident participates in a graduation ceremony that includes his or her parents, caseworker, counselors, staff, teachers and peers.
-This ceremony is a celebration acknowledging the hard work of the resident throughout the C.T.C. program, and a time to embark on the next phase of their journey in recovery.
+After successfully completing the CTC program, each resident participates in a graduation ceremony that includes his or her parents, caseworker, counselors, staff, teachers and peers.
+The ceremony is a celebration acknowledging the hard work of the resident throughout the CTC program.
+And provides a time to embark on the next phase of their journey in recovery.

 Our Passages aftercare program is designed to support the residents in changes they have made upon their release into the community and uses a step-down approach.
 The students continue to receive intensive individual and family counseling during the first phase, while attending our Denton County JJAEP school.
 During the second and third phase group counseling, individual, and family counseling are included at a lesser amount until aftercare is completed.
 The aftercare program is designed to last at least six months and promotes a smooth transition back into the community.

 If you have a concern or complaint about how a child is being treated in the Courage to Change program or about daily operations, submit your concern or complaint.
 Please use the Parent and Community Grievance Report to provide the details of your concern or complaint.